sopra-fs23-group-03/sopra-fs23-group-03-server/README.md

 #### **Database**
 We have kept the in-memory H2 database of the template project provided by the SoPra FS23 Team.
 This means that whenever the server gets terminated, e.g. in our deployment due to inactivity, the database gets destroyed with it.

-#### **Server Instances**
+#### **Server Instance**
-In a first interaction with our application, upon a server instance being created, you might experience our application stating that the server cannot be reached.
+In a first interaction with our deployed application, upon a server instance being created, you might experience our application stating that the server cannot be reached.
 This will resolve itself once the server has started properly.
 In order to avoid issues with multiple instances of the server we have also limited the maximum number of instances to one.
 This means, that our application does not scale for too many clients.

 ## Roadmap